Identifying Opportunity in the Recovery Cycle

 Government-sponsored financing remains the gold standard

 For qualifying projects, government-sponsored enterprise (GSE) financing through Fannie Mae and Freddie Mac continues offering the most attractive terms.
-Fannie Mae Multifamily remains a major source of financing, with their program historically focusing on workforce housing that aligns well with New England’s market characteristics and pricing dynamics.
+Fannie Mae Multifamily remains a major source of financing, with their program aligns well with New England’s market characteristics and pricing dynamics.

 The HUD 221(d)(4) program provides particularly compelling terms for developers willing to navigate the process.
 Non-recourse, 40-year fixed-rate construction-to-permanent financing at up to 85% loan-to-cost for market-rate developments and 87% for affordable housing projects.
 While bureaucratic and time-consuming, the program offers unmatched financing for appropriate projects.